 I always recommend that families go to an authentic Hawaiian luau no matter which island they visit.

-Each luau has their own special touch and it’s a great opportunity to expose your kids to other cultures.
+Each luau has its own special touch, and it’s a great opportunity to expose your kids to other cultures.
 On Kauai, my favorite luaus are Smith Family Luau and Luau Kalamaku.

-At Smith Family Luau, you’ll have the option of doing a boat ride on the Wailua River to see the popular Fern Grotto.
-And the luau grounds are gorgeous and you can take a little tram or just walk around before the festivities begin.
+At Smith Family Garden Luau, you’ll have the option of doing a boat ride on the Wailua River to see the popular Fern Grotto.
+And the luau grounds are gorgeous, and you can take a little tram or walk around before the festivities begin.

 At Luau Kalamaku, you can take a train ride around the plantation and feed the pigs before the luau begins.
 They offer more of a theatrical experience than a traditional luau.